 These mango paletas are fresh, fruity and flavorful.
 They're the perfect way to cool down on a warm day, and are relatively guilt free.
 So give them a try!

 Like mango?
-Try these tasty recipes:
+Try these other tasty mango recipes:

 - Mango lassi